aclao89/LA_Metro_Bike/README.md

 The Metro Bike Share system makes bikes available 24/7, 365 days a year in Downtown LA, Central LA, North Hollywood and the Westside.
 Metro Bike Share offers convenient round-the-clock access to a fleet of bicycles for short trips.
 Metro Bike Share is one of LA Metro's multiple public transportation options for Angelenos and visitors to get around.

 ![metro_bike](https://github.com/aclao89/LA_Metro_Bike/blob/master/Images/DSC01282-1600x885.jpg)

+I analyzed consumer behavior in terms of membership types, volumes of trips by day, monthly, popular routes and visualizations in the Greater Los Angeles area in 2017.

                                                         Exploration Questions